haskelladdict/sconcho/sconcho/doc/manual.rst

 Changing a Symbol's Background Color
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the exception of the **no-stitch** symbol, the default background of
+With exception of the **no-stitch** symbol, the default background of
 all symbols is *white*.
 The color of the active symbol can be changed
-by choosing one of the predefined colors in the *Color Selector Tool*.
+by choosing one of the predefined colors in the *Color Selector Tool*
-The currently selected color is indicated in the *Active Symbol Tool*.
+or by customizing one (via **customize color**).
+The selected color
+will be reflected in the *Active Symbol Tool*.
+You can also load a color
-You can customize the color in each of the predefined color selectors by
-clicking on the *Customize Color* button and selecting a color.
-In addition, one can also load a color from any grid cell into the
+from any grid cell in your chart into the currently active
-currently active color selector by grabbing the color via
-**Right Mouse Click -> Grab Color**.
+color selector by **Right Mouse Click -> Grab Color**.

 Changing the Legend Layout